 Other Reasons for therapy

-- Anxiety - Stress - Chronic Illness - Depression - Pre-Marital therapy - Social or Cultural Issues - Sexual Difficulties - Sexuality - Trouble making or keeping satisfying relationships - Problems that follow traumatic events or abuse - Trouble communicating with others - Life-cycle challenges: e.g. aging parents, changed sexual needs, children leaving the home - Using therapy as a periodic check up to give ongoing support and insight into relationships or self-exploration
+- Anxiety - Stress - Chronic Illness - Depression - Pre-Marital therapy - Transgenerational Trauma - Social or Cultural Issues - Sexual Difficulties - Sexuality - Trouble making or keeping satisfying relationships - Problems that follow traumatic events or abuse - Trouble communicating with others - Life-cycle challenges: e.g. new parents, aging parents, changed sexual needs, children leaving the home - Using therapy as a periodic check up to give ongoing support and insight into relationships or self-exploration

 These are only a handful of reasons that people may seek therapy and by no means an exhaustive list, if you have any questions please contact Karin